 Wanda is responsible for the coordination of educational programs for students, farmers, and agribusiness organizations through events such as Dairy Day, Crop Congress, Farm Days for Fifth Graders, farm tours, and other educational programs and agribusiness training sessions.
 She is responsible for overall leadership of the 14-week college student internship program, Summer Experience in Farm Management, and coordinates the spring semester Dairy Scholar Program.
 She earned both her B.S. in Animal Science and M.Ext.Ed. from the University of Vermont.
 In addition to receiving the Good Neighbor Award from the New England Jersey Breeders Association and Vermont Jersey Breeders Association, she is also on the Board of Directors for Vermont.
 Wanda serves on the Program Committee for the Northeast Regional Dairy Challenge and is on the Board of Directors for the North American Intercollegiate Dairy Challenge, currently serving as Program Chair.
 She is also the Cattle Superintendent for the Clinton County Fair and the Champlain Valley Exposition and on the organizing committee for the Vermont Dairy Producers Association.

 Sarah grew up on her family’s dairy farm in Addison Country, Vermont.
-She has a Bachelor’s of Science degree in Animal Science from the University of Vermont and a Master’s of Science and a Ph.D. from the University of Illinois.
-She has been working at Miner Institute since 2018.
+She has a Bachelor’s of Science degree in Animal Science from the University of Vermont, a Master’s of Science, and a Ph.D. from the University of Illinois.
+She has worked at Miner Institute since 2018.
 Her research at Miner focuses on dairy cattle nutrition and management.
-Specifically, she hopes to develop a research program centered on dairy calf and heifer nutrition and management.
-She is also involved in mentoring and teaching students through different learning programs offered at Miner Institute.
+Specifically, Sarah enjoys researching dairy calf and heifer nutrition and management.
+She is also involved in mentoring and teaching undergraduate and graduate students through different learning programs offered at Miner Institute.

 Laura grew up in the foothills of the Adirondacks and that experience instilled in her a deep appreciation for the outdoors and our natural resources.
 This passion for the environment led her to SUNY Plattsburgh where she earned a Bachelor of Science degree in Ecology.
 After graduating from SUNY Plattsburgh, she began working at Miner Institute as a research technician on projects investigating the environmental impacts of dairy farming and dairy cow nutrition and welfare.
 This work instilled a passion both for the research process and enhancing the environmental and economic sustainability of agriculture in the northeast.
 With a graduate fellowship from Miner Institute, she received her Master’s degree in soil science from the University of Vermont.
 Laura’s main research focus is nutrient management on dairy farms; specifically investigating how different management practices influence field hydrology, erosion and the export of nutrients to surface waters.